 Equally enthusiastic about solo and ensemble work, Hannah performs regularly with the esteemed Montréal-based Studio de musique ancienne Montréal.
-In 2017, she will sing as part of the Oregon Bach Festival Chorus in Eugene, Oregon.
-Previously, she has performed with I Musici, The Choir of St. Andrew and St. Paul, Voces Borealis, Contrapunctus and has performed under the baton of Jean-Marie Zeitouni, Jean-Sébastien Vallée, Hank Knox, Jeffrey Thomas, Steven Plank, Anthony Maglione, and David Skinner, among others.
+She will join the Oregon Bach Festival Chorus this summer for concerts in Eugene, Oregon.
+She has performed as a chorister with some of the top North American early music ensembles, including I Musici, Clavecin en Concert, and Ensemble Caprice, and has sung under the direction of Jean-Marie Zeitouni, Hank Knox, Jeffrey Thomas, Steven Plank, Anthony Maglione, and David Skinner, among others..

-Hannah holds an M.A. in historical performance practice from Case Western University, where she studied voice with Ellen Hargis, baroque dance and chamber music with Julie Andrijeski, and mediaeval music with Debra Nagy.
+Hannah holds an M.Mus in voice performance with a specialization in early music from McGill University, where she studied with Joanne Kolomyjec and coached with Stephen Hargreaves.
+She also holds an M.A. in historical performance practice from Case Western University, where she studied voice with Ellen Hargis, baroque dance and chamber music with Julie Andrijeski, and mediaeval music with Debra Nagy.
 She attended William Jewell College for her undergraduate degree, a B.A. in music.
 As part of her studies, she spent a year at the University of Cambridge where she sang with the Sidney Sussex College Chapel Choir under the direction of David Skinner.
 As a member of the choir, she toured Austria, Dubai, and the western coast of the United States.
 Hannah has participated in several prestigious early music training programs in North America, including the American Bach Soloists Academy, the Haymarket Young Artist Program, and the Boston Early Music Festival Young Artist Program.
 She has performed as part of the Early Music America's Young Performers' Festival in Boston and Berkeley, CA. She has sung in masterclasses for Dame Emma Kirkby, Barbara Bonney, Thomas Cooley, William Sharp, and Lawrence Brownlee.

 Hannah De Priest is a member of the Union des Artistes and Early Music America.
+She is an American citizen with a Post-Graduation Work Permit (PGWP) in Canada.
 CV available upon request.
 Please contact Hannah directly if a bio is needed for a program.